12Balu34/ansible-for-nsxt-docs/docs/source/nsxt/nsxt_manager_auto_deployment_facts_module.rst

 Synopsis
 --------
-- Returns request information for every attempted deployment of a cluster node VM.
+- Returns request information for every attempted deployment of a cluster node VM